flashbots/suave-specs/specs/rigil/README.md

 ### About Suave

-SUAVE is a platform for building MEV applications like OFAs and block builders in a decentralized and private way.
+SUAVE is a platform for building MEV applications such as OFAs and block builders in a decentralized and private way.
 SUAVE is looking to create a new paradigm for computation, where computation can be private and run at the speed of block building.

 ---